Women's basketball

 Women's basketball is the team sport of basketball played by women.
-It began being played in 1892, one year after men's basketball, at Smith College in Massachusetts.
-It spread across the United States, in large part via women's college competitions, and has since spread globally.
+It was first played in 1892, one year after men's basketball, at Smith College in Massachusetts.
+It spread across the United States, in large parts via women's college competitions, and has since spread globally.
 As of 2020, basketball is one of the most popular and fastest growing sports in the world.

 There are multiple professional leagues and tournaments for professional women basketball players.
 The main North American league is the WNBA.
 The FIBA Women's Basketball World Cup and Women's Olympic Basketball Tournament feature top national teams from continental championships.
 In the US, the NCAA Women's Division I Basketball Championship is also popular.
 The strongest European women's basketball clubs participate in the EuroLeague Women.

 Early women's basketball

 Women's basketball began in the fall of 1892 at Smith College.
 Senda Berenson, recently hired as a young "physical culture" director at Smith, taught basketball to her students, hoping the activity would improve their physical health.
 While for men, basketball was designed as an indoor addition to existing team sports such as baseball and football, basketball became the first women's team sport, followed shortly after by hockey, rowing, and volleyball.
 Basketball's early adherents were affiliated with YMCAs and colleges throughout the United States, and the game quickly spread throughout the country.

 However, Berenson was taking risks simply in teaching the game to women.
 Nineteenth-century Victorian culture stressed the frailty of women and prioritized the status of women in the home, and Berenson expressed concern about the women suffering from "nervous fatigue" if games were too strenuous for them.
 In order to keep it acceptable for women to play at all within Victorian ideals of refinement and gentility, she taught modified rules.
 She increased participation to nine players per team, and the court was divided into three areas.
 Three players were assigned to each area (guard, center, and forward) and could not cross the line into another area.
 The ball was moved from section to section by passing or dribbling, and players were limited to three dribbles and could only hold the ball for three seconds.
 No snatching or batting the ball away from another player was allowed.
 A center jump was required after each score.
 Variations of Berenson's rules spread across the country via YMCAs and women's colleges, where educated middle-class women were following the prevailing trend in men's games of playing intercollegiate sports.